Sugar Free Banana Pudding

 Thicken it real good

 Transfer the pudding mixture back into the saucepan.
 Heat on low heat while stirring constantly, until the mixture has thickened enough to coat the back of a spoon (about 5 minutes).
-Heating the mixture any longer or over higher heat may cause the pudding to curdle.
+Heating the mixture any longer or over higher heat will curdle the pudding.

 Make it banana flavored